sachie/react-quickstart/README.md

 ## Features

-- **_Latest react and create-react-app_**, and all the advantages they bring, including Fast Refresh, the new JSX Transform, better support for upgrading react, eslint 7 support, and more.
+- **_Latest react and create-react-app_**, and all the advantages they bring.

-- **_Clear file structure_** to separate out your pages, shared components, HOCs, service wrappers, constants and texts.
+- **_Clear file structure_** to separate your pages, shared components, HOCs, service wrappers, constants and texts.

 - **_CSS Modules_** to avoid classname clashing and neatly organize stylesheets.
 Learn more about CSS modules [here](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/).
 Shared/global styles and scss variables can go in `/src/assets/styles`.
-Basic examples of modules, variables and class combing are included.
+Basic examples of modules, variables and class combining are included.

 - **_Eslint, Stylelint, Prettier_** and comprehensive configs for each, to lint all your files **as you code**, and keep a consistent coding style within the project.
 Some highlights include: automatic import verification and sorting, clear tag spacing, test file linting, filename checking, css animation performance and browser-unsupported feature checking, etc.

-- **_Additional scripts_** for testing, lint checking and fixing with ease, as well as the default scripts created by CRA.
+- **_Additional scripts_** for testing, lint checking and fixing with ease (see Scripts section below), as well as the default scripts created by CRA.

-- **_Git hooks_** with [husky](https://github.com/typicode/husky) 6 to run your tests or check for lint, before committing/pushing code.
+- **_Git hooks_** with [husky](https://github.com/typicode/husky) to run your tests or check for lint issues, before committing/pushing code.
 Pre-commit and Pre-push hooks are included.
 If you're having trouble with using the hooks, or if you're using **Yarn 2**, check the [husky documentation](https://typicode.github.io/husky/#/?id=automatic-recommended).

 - **_Absolute imports_** to prevent loads of `../../` import statements.

 - **_Redux structure_** with a minimal store setup and connection.
 (Can be removed easily if it's not needed)

-- **_Test setup_** with examples, lint configs and scripts for coverage (with [istanbul](https://github.com/gotwarlost/istanbul)) and CI support.
+- **_Test setup_** with examples, lint configs and scripts for coverage reporting (with [istanbul](https://github.com/gotwarlost/istanbul)), and CI support.

 - **_Works with both `npm` and `yarn`_** as the scripts use [ultra-runner](https://github.com/folke/ultra-runner).
-Just remove the `yarn.lock` file if you're using `npm`.
+Remove the `yarn.lock` file if you're using `npm`.

+- **_Github actions configuration_** to build, run tests and upload coverage.
+(Can be removed if not needed, or used with your own [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets))

 &nbsp;